dmbuligin/VishnuCast/README.md

 * Build a **Release APK**.

 ### Usage
-1. Start the app on the lecturer’s phone (hotspot optional).
+1. Start the app on the lecturer’s phone in wifi or own hotspot.
 2. Long tap to button to start/stop server
 3. Audience opens `http://<your_IP>:8080` in a mobile browser.